 - Do I have to return the Oath of Attorney in order to participate in the swearing-in ceremony?

-Yes.
-In order to participate in the swearing-in ceremony you must return a signed Oath of Attorney to the Nevada Supreme Court Clerk by 11:59 p.m., Monday, November 9, 2020.
 A blank copy of the Oath of Attorney will be provided to you with the invitation to participate in the swearing in ceremony.
-Attach a signed copy of the Oath of Attorney to your RSVP accepting the invitation.
 The Oath of Attorney is also available at https://www.nvbar.org/wp-content/uploads/Oath%20of%20Attorney.pdf.

-- How do I attend the swearing-in ceremony?
+- How do I attend the virtual swearing-in ceremony?

-Upon timely receipt of your RSVP and signed Oath of Attorney, you will receive an email notifying you of the time and videoconference login information for your swearing-in ceremony and a copy of guidelines for the ceremony.
-Those who timely submitted their RSVP and signed Oath of Attorney who have not received this information by 9:00 a.m., Thursday, November 12, 2020, should contact firstname.lastname@example.org.
+Upon timely receipt of your RSVP and signed Oath of Attorney, and after the time to RSVP has passed, you will receive an email notifying you of the time and videoconference login information for your swearing-in ceremony and a copy of the guidelines for the ceremony.
+Those who timely submitted their RSVP and signed Oath of Attorney who have not received this information by noon Thursday, May 13, 2021, should contact firstname.lastname@example.org.

-Admittees will be sworn-in during one of several videoconference sessions.
-Each session is anticipated to last no more than 20 minutes.
+Admittees attending the virtual swearing-in ceremony will be sworn-in during one of several videoconference sessions.
+Each session is anticipated to last approximately 20 minutes.